kalilaingco/CPSC335Project1/README.md

 # CPSC335Project1

-This is a solution for the Hamilotnian problem given in project 1.
+This is a solution for the Hamiltonian problem given in project 1.

 The algorithm used is the greedy algorithm.